 - Starts with development of computers

-- Term "Information Retrieval" coined by Mooers in 1952
+- Term "Information Retrieval" coined by Mooers in 1950

+- Mooers, C. (March 1950).
+"The theory of digital handling of nonnumerical information and its implications to machine economics".
+Proceedings of the meeting of the Association for Computing Machinery at Rutgers University.

 - Two main periods (Spark Jones u.
 Willett)

 - 1955 1975: Academic research

 - Models and Basics

 - Main Topics: Search & Indexing

 - 1975 ... : Commercial applications

 - Improvement of basic methods